-Requests from the parent/guardian of special education and bilingual education students for enrollment in another school or education program will be considered in accordance with this policy's accompanying regulation and applicable law.
+Requests from the parent/guardian of special education and bilingual education students for open enrollment in or transfer to another school or education program will be considered in accordance with this policy's accompanying regulation and applicable state and federal laws.
+The student's current Individualized Education Program (IEP) will be used to determine if the requested school or program can meet the student's needs.
 The district reserves the right to assign students in a special education or bilingual program in a school outside their attendance area notwithstanding this policy.